adesso-as-a-service/https-scan/README.md

 * HTTP Observatory API by mozilla (https://observatory.mozilla.org/terms.html)
 * Securityheaders.io

-Please familiarize yourself with their terms and conditions before useing the tool.
+Additionally a crawler was added to check the redirects of a domain.

 ## Requirements

 * Tested with go 10.3
+* A running SQL-table with the tables as specified [below](#sql-table)

 ## Usage

 SYNOPSIS
 ```
-    ssllabs-scan [options]
+    https-scan [options]
 ```